 Five Cool Spots to Spend the Day with your Family

-Looking for some new ways to spend those last days of summer?
-Rediscover your Wonderfront and explore San Diego Bay.
+Looking for some new ways to spend time with your family?
+Come and explore San Diego Bay.
 We have a few family-friendly suggestions that provide activities and entertainment to fill the day, complete with cold sweet treats to cool the family down!